microsoft/AMBROSIA/Samples/HelloWorld/HOWTO-WINDOWS.md

 3. Build HelloWorld.sln.
 This now picks up the freshly generated source files.

-* Important note: If you are running Client3, in order to have recovery supported, you must build steps 1 and 3 in `Debug` configuration.
+* Important note: If you are running Client3, build stages 1, 3 in `Debug` Configuration.
+At this time we require any Immortal making Async calls (in contrast to Fork calls), and the associated generated project, to be compiled in `Debug` configuration mode.
+This is due to a current limitation in our ability to serialize .NET tasks which will hopefully be overcome in the future.